RoshanSood/cse15l-lab-reports/lab-report-1-week-0.md

 ## Part 5- SSH Keys
 * Run the command "ssh-keygen"
-* Enter a file to save the keys
+* Enter a file to save the keys on a filepath
 * Input a passphrase to save your identification

 ![Image](image2.png)